In the guide

 Claims by consumers under the CPRs

-In addition to possible criminal offences arising where misleading information has been given (a misleading action), consumers may also have a claim for compensation and/or a reduction in price or be able to cancel the contract completely, under the CPRs.
+Under the CPRs, in addition to possible criminal offences arising where misleading information has been given (a misleading action), consumers may also have a claim for compensation and/or a reduction in price, or be able to cancel the contract completely.
 This can arise both where items are being sold to a consumer and where items are being bought from a consumer.

 - of satisfactory quality, taking into account the description, price (if relevant) and all other relevant circumstances

 - fit to be used as a table